connervieira/Predator/README.md

 Predator's extreme customizability can be a bit overwhelming to new users.
 For this reason, Predator is extensively documented, and comes bundled with step-by-step guides on how to download it, install it, configure it, and run it.

+## Modes

+Predator is an extremely versatile platform, and supports several different modes to better support all situations and use cases.

+### Management Mode (0)

+Management mode isn't exactly a primary mode of Predator, but it allows the user to configure, maintain, and manage Predator from within the program.

+### Pre-recorded Mode (1)

+Pre-recorded mode allows Predator to analyze pre-recorded video, and detect license plates and objects.

+### Real-time Mode (2)

+Real-time mode allows Predator to detect license plates and objects in real-time video streams.

+### Dash-cam Mode (3)

+Dash-cam mode allows Predator to record video without running any analysis or computer-vision processing.

+### Information Mode (4)

+Information mode allows Predator to display and record telemetry data from various sources.

+### Survey Mode (5)

+Survey mode allows the user to create, view, edit, and modify custom databases containing the locations of certain points of interest.

 ## Screenshots

 ### Real-time Mode Alert